WonderlandEngine/wonderland-interaction/README.md

 * Generic interactor / interactable
 * Single-hand grabbing
-* Double-hand grabbing (coming soon)
+* Double-hand grabbing
-* Event system (coming soon)
+* Event system
-* Throwing (coming soon)
+* Throwing

 ## Install

 The library is in development mode and not already available on `npm`.
 However, you can already use it locally either with [npm link](https://docs.npmjs.com/cli/v8/commands/npm-link), or using a local installation:

 First, install and build the library: